 25. Newbie breaks run course record

-Last year (2016), at his debut, Patrick Lange raced into the Kona history books by breaking Mark Allen's run course record with a 2:39hr split.
+In 2016, at his debut, Patrick Lange raced into the Kona history books by breaking Mark Allen's run course record with a 2:39hr split.
 Lying 23rd in T2 his phenomenal run led him to finish third, behind Sebastian Kienle and Frodeno, ensuring a clean sweep for Germany.
+In 2017 he went onto win the race, and smash the course record with a time of 08:01:40 - what will 2018 hold and can anyone go sub-8hours?

 24. Amputee Jim MacLaren finishes the Ironman